-To truly inspire adoption, employees must know the ins and outs of system.
-Rather than expecting employees to learn the product on their own time, hold training sessions on company time to foster adoption.
-And, realize that a full orientation to what the product can do happens over time.
+To truly inspire adoption, employees must know the ins and outs of the system.
+Rather than expecting employees to learn the product on their own time, hold training sessions on company time to foster adoption…provide lunch if possible to show value to staff.
+Then, realize that a full orientation to what the product can do happens gradually, so allow for mistakes.

 Your CMMS should perform the heavy lifting for you.
 Look for CMMS partners that offer demos, product webinars and live support.
 Also, encourage certain employees to serve as change agents.
 Look for those who are tech-savvy, or who quickly learned the product to serve as a support network if an employee has questions while performing maintenance tasks.